Amritansh-dwivedi/Real-time-AI-meeting-intelligence-and-summarization-system/README.md

 * Extract action items and assigned tasks
 * Identify and highlight key decisions made during the meeting
 * Organize and structure the meeting transcript for easy review and follow-up

+In app.js
+line no. 255
+please enter your openai api key